accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Activate **voice control**.
 1. Locate the form buttons on the screen.
 1. Check that
-	- that the heading detected by the voice control (grey tooltip) is relevant (it allows you to understand the action of the button);
+	- the heading detected by the voice control (grey tooltip) is relevant (it allows you to understand the action of the button);
-	- that the visible label is contained in the label detected by the voice control (grey tooltip);
+	- the visible label is contained in the label detected by the voice control (grey tooltip);
 1. If this is the case, the criterion is validated.

 ###### Android